-Being that I neither have a degree in organic chemistry or a pantry full of expensive natural lotions and potions, I started looking for the simplest, most frugal, highly effective natural weed killer I could find.
+Being that I neither have a degree in organic chemistry nor a pantry full of expensive natural lotions and potions, I started looking for the simplest, most frugal, highly effective natural weed killer I could find.

 Natural Weed Killer Recipe

 This natural weed killer recipe requires very few ingredients.
 In fact, you probably already have everything you need to make it.

 Here’s what you will need:

 In my case, I used a 16-ounce spray bottle and nearly filled it with white vinegar.

 I then added 1/4 cup of salt and 2 teaspoons of dish soap and shook the bottle really well.